AdrKacz/crispy-parakeet/README.md

 ## Intelligent system

-Intelligent system introduces the ability to process information from the past.
-It introduces Memory system and General memory.
+The **Intelligent system** introduces the ability to process information from the past.
+It introduces the **Memory system** and the **General memory**.

-Be cautious, you shall not confuse the job of Intelligent system and the job of Direct memory.
-Direct memory can process information from a close past with continuity, while Intelligent system adds a discontinuity to the process of past information.
+The **Intelligent system** and the job of the **Direct memory** shall not be confused. **Direct memory** can process information from a recent past with continuity, while the **Intelligent system** provides information with discontinuity.

-Intelligent system brings the loop of intelligence.
+The **Intelligent system** brings the loop of intelligence.

 ![intelligent system](diagrams-output/intelligent-system.svg)

 ### Memory system

-Memory system is another System-i.
-Memory system is defined on its own because it is part of its own loop.
+The **Memory system** is another **System-i**.
+The **Memory system** is defined on its own because it is part of its loop.

-Memory system process the choice sent by Decision system and send the result to General memory.
+The **Memory system** process the choice sent by the **Decision system** and send the result to **General memory**.

 *You notice that each System-i's part of a loop.
 However, the loop most System-i's are in is the one of the Environment System.
 Here the difference is that the loop doesn't leave the living being abstraction.*

-*In a real life application, Memory system and General memory can be deeply link together.
-Indeed, General memory is the environment of Memory system, thus Memory system shall have specific method to interact with General memory.
+*In a real-life application, the Memory system and the General memory can have similar implementation.
+Indeed, General memory is the environment of the Memory system.
+Thus, the Memory system shall have a specific method to interact with the General memory.
 However, I don't look for a physical implementation of the concept.
-If you are looking to it, you could conclude that your application need a similar implementation for Memory system and General memory.
+If you are looking at it, you could conclude that your application needs a similar implementation for the Memory system and the General memory.
 That won't contradict the concept explained.*

 ### General memory

-General memory act as a general storage.
-It store information based on what it received from Memory system.
-General memory then send information to Direct memory.
-The information sent depends on the information received.
+**General memory** act as a general store.
+It stores information based on what it received from the **Memory system**.
+The **General memory** then sends information to the Direct memory.
+The **General memory** sends information depending on the information it receives.

-Direct memory will receive the information from General memory as any other Outside interfaces.
-This is important, there is no distinction between how a sense is processed and how the memory is processed.
-That doesn't mean that Direct memory cannot give more importance to information from General memory.
+**Direct memory** will receive the information from **General memory** as any other **Outside interface**.
+There is no distinction between how a sense is processed and how the memory is processed.
+That doesn't mean that **Direct memory** cannot give more importance to information from **General memory**.

 *I don't answer how the information is processed inside General memory.
-This is a practical issue that as to be solve for every specific cases.
+This is a practical issue that has to be solved for every specific case.
 Moreover, technology will evolve, thus if I give an answer it will soon or later become wrong.
 Keep in mind that those are just concepts and do not handle any practical implementation.
 You could use a Neural Network, a File System, or Chemical Compounds, as long as the concepts are respected.*

 ## Reflection system

-Reflection system is the most advanced system.
+The **Reflection system** is the most advanced system.
 Thanks to it, living beings imagine they have interacted with the world.
-This is a complex behaviour and lead to abstract imagination.
-In coordination with Intelligent system, this provides deep knowledges as Mathematics, Physics or Philosophy.
+This complex behaviour leads to abstract imagination.
+In coordination with **Intelligent systems**, this provides deep knowledge as Mathematics, Physics or Philosophy.

-However, Reflection system only adds one link and no component.
-It loops Decision system to Direct memory.
+However, the **Reflection system** only adds one link and no component.
+It loops the **Decision system** to **Direct memory**.
 Thus, choices are now perceived as a sensation.

-With a close look, you will see that this loop mimic the loop of the Environment system but cut the action of the System-i's.
+With a close look, you will see that this loop mimic the loop of the **Environment system** but cut the action of the **System-i's**.

 ![reflection system](diagrams-output/reflection-system.svg)